MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-commands.md

 This command runs in the context of a specific database, moves the specified extents from their source tables to the destination table, and drops the specified extents from the destination table.
-All of the drop and move operations are done transactionally.
+All of the drop and move operations are done in a single transaction.

 Requires [Table admin permission](../management/access-control/role-based-authorization.md) for the source and destination tables.